Product Description

 Artistry in Every Detail

-Crafted with precision, this donburi bowl showcases a 5.2-inch (13.3 cm) diameter and a height of 3 inches (7.6 cm).
-The warm terracotta-toned base is adorned with an array of hand-painted patches in vibrant hues of blue, green, yellow, and soft ochre.
+Crafted with precision, this donburi bowl has a diameter of 5.2 inches (13.3 cm) and a height of 3 inches (7.6 cm).
+The warm terracotta-toned base is adorned with hand-painted patches in vibrant hues of blue, green, yellow, and soft ochre, ensuring each piece is unique.
+Each brushstroke showcases the artistry of Arita, known for its overglaze painting techniques.
+The glossy finish enhances the bowl's dynamic design, creating a beautiful contrast with its crisp white interior.

 Functional Elegance